InfoMatePL/InfoTracker/docs/overview.md

 Welcome, brave data adventurer.
 InfoTracker is your enchanted compass through the SQL labyrinth.
 You’ll dodge UNION trolls, outsmart CAST goblins, and return with… column-level lineage.
 Glory awaits!

 - What you’ll wield: a Python CLI, adaptable adapters, and a tidy bag of OpenLineage scrolls
-- What you’ll slay: mystery schema breaks, spooky silent data drift, and duplication dragons
+- What you’ll slay: mystery schema breaks, spooky silent data drift, and duplication issues
-- Loot: reliable impact analysis, clear diffs, and fewer 3 a.m. on-call summons
+- Loot: reliable impact analysis, clear diffs, and fewer late-night alerts

 Pro tip: If something looks scary, it’s probably just an INNER JOIN in a cloak.

+#### Plain version
+This tool reads SQL files, builds column-level lineage (a map showing how data in one column comes from others), shows who depends on what, and warns about changes.
+First focus is MS SQL.

+#### Audience & prerequisites
+- Audience: data engineers, analytics engineers, platform engineers
+- Prerequisites: basic SQL (like simple SELECT statements); comfortable with CLI and git; Python 3.10+

+#### Not this
+It does not run queries or optimize performance.
+It parses and explains.

 InfoTracker is a Python CLI that extracts column-level lineage from SQL, performs impact analysis, detects breaking changes between branches, and is extensible via adapters.
 The first adapter targets MS SQL.